Our approach: involve all local players

 Cooperation with innovative firms, however small, however big:

 - As a pioneer of MaaS (Mobility-as-a-Service), we are carrying out an active policy of development and investment in France, the Netherlands and Finland to give passengers the chance to discover a unique and “seamless” mobility experience.

 - As partners with the Groupeer company, we are improving the safety of children aboard our school buses by way of a counting system based on a connected bracelet and an app.

 - With Wever, we are piloting “smart mobility” and letting passengers share their everyday mobility issues by way of an app.

-We have designed living prototypes directly in public areas, such as the “Carrefour de Mobilité” (mobility hub) in Echirolles (2014) or in La Rochelle in 2016.
+We have designed living prototypes directly in public areas, such as the “Carrefour de Mobilité” (mobility hub) in Echirolles (2014) or in La Rochelle (France) in 2016.

 - We regularly organise “design-thinking” workshops focused on specific issues: school transport, mobility for senior citizens, etc.

 Our strength: making innovation the product of in-house culture

 Our teams have enormous innovation potential.
 To nurture it, we have created a project mechanism, open to all the Group’s employees: Innov’Cluster.